zliide/flutter_camera_kit/README.md

 # Flutter Camera Kit

-Flutter camera kit uses native android and ios APIs for taking picture and scanning barcode with controlable flash.This plugin uses Camera2 API in android and AVFoundation in iOS for taking picture and  MLFirebase library for scanning barcode.
+Flutter camera kit uses native android and ios APIs for taking picture and scanning barcode with controllable flash.This plugin uses Camera2 API in android and AVFoundation in iOS for taking picture and  MLFirebase library for scanning barcode.

 Main features:
   - Easy implementation with controller